 Native to Australia, this tree was first discovered by Captain Cook's sailors in the 18th century.
 They brewed a tea with its leaves to fight scurvy, hence the plant's common name.
 Research has proved that Tea Tree has powerful anti microbial and anti fungal effects.

-Just to be clear, Tea Tree is one of the only essential oils (along with Lavender) I'd apply neat on to the skin in very small dosage and in acute medical situations only, i.e, insect bites, wounds, infections.
+Just to be clear, Tea Tree is one of the only essential oils (along with Lavender) I'd apply a very small amount neat on to the skin and in acute medical situations only, i.e, insect bites, wounds, infections.

 I also had great luck with Tea Tree mixed in a Jojoba carrier for an anti fungal rash I has on my neck and face last year.
 I blended up a 5% dilution and applied liberally 3 times a day.
 Within a couple of days the rash had disappeared.
 Other uses are applying onto cuts, wounds, abrasions and insect bites.
 A great book to learn more about the wonderful healing properties of this oil 'Tea Tree Oil First Aid Handbook - 101 Ways to Use Tea Tree Oil by Cynthia B. Olsen and it's true, the uses go on and on.